yokoffing/NextDNS-Config/README.md

 ### [Paramount+](https://www.paramountplus.com/)

-These domains are used by Paramount+ to display ads.
-Even if you have an ad-free plan, these domains must be resolvable to view Paramount+ content.
-They are in most blocklists, so will need to be added to your allowlist.
+Paramount+ uses certain domains to display ads.
+These domains must be accessible to allow Paramount+ content to load (even for viewers with ad-free plans).

-Unfortunately they are widely used, so unblocking them will likely decrease the number of ads blocked elsewhere.
+:warning: However, because many sites use these domains for ads, allowing them could result in more ads being shown on other sites you visit.

     imasdk.googleapis.com
     pubads.g.doubleclick.net

-It [has been reported](https://www.reddit.com/r/nextdns/comments/v84ag6/paramount_plus/) that you might need to unblock the following, if any of them are in a blocklist you're using.
+Users have [reported](https://www.reddit.com/r/nextdns/comments/v84ag6/paramount_plus/) that the following domains also may need to be allowed:

     cbsaavideo.com
     cbsi.com